Steno-95/the-wild-oasis/appunti.md

     queryFn: getCabins,
     });

-to do mutation, which basically mean delete, update, create and so on, we use the useMutation custom hooks, that takes a mutationfn that will use to localize the data, and potentially a onSuccess callback function to handle the invalidation of the current data to force a refetching as soon as a mutation happens.
+to do mutation, which basically mean CRUD operation like delete, update, create and so on, we use the useMutation custom hooks, that takes a mutationfn that will use to localize the data, and potentially a onSuccess callback function to handle the invalidation of the current data to force a refetching as soon as a mutation happens.
 The hook return a state to identify the current status of the operation and the function to actually handle the mutation that we can pass to an event handler or call ourself to start the mutation.

     function CabinRow({ cabin }) {
       const {